jbasurtod/jbasurtod/README.md

 <h1 align="center">Hello 😎!
 I'm Juan Carlos</h1>
 <h4 align="center">Welcome to my GitHub</h4>

-I'm an experienced professional with a passion for combining technology, business, and data.
-With over a decade of experience in Account Management, Project Implementations, Operations and Product Management, I've developed a strong foundation in managing and executing projects.
+I'm a seasoned professional with over a decade of experience in Account Management, Project Implementations, Operations and Product Management that have helped me build a strong foundation in managing and executing projects.
+I love programming, creating tools and using data to make data-driven decisions.

-Currently, I'm a Customer Success Manager, specializing in ensuring clients derive maximum value from cutting-edge solutions.
+Currently, I'm a Customer Success Manager, specializing in ensuring clients derive maximum value from AI-powered solutions.
 I’m also pursuing a Master's in Data Science and AI, with a keen interest in leveraging my technical skills in Python, C#, and cloud computing to focus on the deployment of AI and machine learning models.

 ## 🔭 What I'm Working On:
 - Mastering the deployment of machine learning models and AI solutions on cloud platforms.